|Pulteney Bridge in Bath, UK - one of the grandest bridges in the world|

 "Hey, I've been next to that tree," I thought.
 "I took its picture!"

-Then, suddenly, I was back in beautiful Bath with my good friend Holly, delighting again in the graceful curve of the Royal Crescent, relishing the incredible buns in the oldest house there, Sally Lunn's Historic Eating House, getting chills of excitement as I walked above ancient water systems at the Roman Baths, and shopping near the gorgeous Bath Abbey constructed of that most famous limestone, Bath stone.
+Then, suddenly, I was back in beautiful Bath with my good friend Holly, posing for a picture on Pulteney Bridge over the River Avon, delighting again in the graceful curve of the Royal Crescent, relishing the incredible buns in the oldest house there, Sally Lunn's Historic Eating House, getting chills of excitement as I walked above ancient water systems at the Roman Baths, and shopping near the gorgeous Bath Abbey constructed of that most famous limestone, Bath stone.

 I remember my brother saying.
 "All women are like, 'Ooooooh, Bath!', and men are like, 'Phflut, Bath.'"

 What does my brother know?
 After all, does not Bath have the Jane Austen Centre? - a lovely place in which I wrote a love letter to my man with an old fashioned quill and blotter?
 (He didn't even appreciate the thought and effort; my note wasn't amorous enough!)